XuJiandong/ckb-dao-vote/docs/ckb-dao-vote.md

 Verify that at least one input cell contains a lock script whose hash matches the `lock_script_hash` specified in the witness.
 This ensures the voter controls the claimed identity.

 **Step 6: Vote Choice Validation**
-Read the first byte of the cell data and convert it to an unsigned integer `index`.
-Verify that this index is within the valid range (less than the length of the `candidates` array in the vote meta cell).
+Read all 4 bytes of the cell data as a 32-bit little-endian bit array.
+For each bit set to `1`, verify that the corresponding bit index is within the valid range (less than the length of the `candidates` array in the vote meta cell).
+Ensure at least one bit is set (non-empty vote).

 Steps 4, 5, and 6 are repeated for every cell in the same group of the type script.
 This allows multiple votes in one transaction.